Jojoba oil for acne is a great natural treatment.

 - Dab it onto skin over makeup for a dewy, glowing look 🙂

 - Nail care – massage into cuticles daily.
 This will make your nails shiny, the skin around them soft, and help keep your cuticles healthy (and therefore better looking!)

-- Add a drop or two to your body lotion – this will increase the hydration factor of your usual cream and keep your body skin soft (it also keeps costs down as it is much more economical to mix it then to use it pure on your body, and arguably more effective anyway)
+- Add a drop or two to your body lotion: this will increase the hydration of your usual cream and keep your body skin soft.
+It also keeps costs down as mixing it with body lotion helps jojoba oil go further